Samucahub/Mimic/README.md

 ![License](https://img.shields.io/badge/License-MIT-green.svg)
 ![Platform](https://img.shields.io/badge/Platform-Windows%20%7C%20Linux-lightgrey.svg)

-**On a stage where everyone thinks they're the star.
-But the only thing they are is the show.**
+**On stage, everyone thinks they're the star.
+But the only thing they are, is the show.**

 *Every door is a mask.
 The audience is watching.*